 Choose your battles.
 Priorities will be safety issues like climbing or going near the stove.
 Supervision is essential to prevent injuries as your child isn't able to anticipate the consequences of his actions.
-At 3, traffic is a huge concern for parents at this stage.
+Traffic is a huge concern for parents at this stage.
 Insist that your 3-year-old hold you hand when walking in parking lots or in areas of high traffic.
 Just because she's able to walk on her own doesn't mean she should.

 Encourage your child to take turns and share toys.
-When he cries because he is told he can't have another cookie, well that's something he will have to learn to get over in life.
-But you don't want to squelch these demanding personality traits are squelched entirely, a child may diminish himself in order to please.
-However, if these qualities are monitored but encouraged, these seemingly unpleasant characteristics develop into admirable strengths like determination, assertiveness and self-confidence later in life.
+When he cries because he is told he can't have another cookie, that's something he will have to learn to get over in life.
+But you don't want to squelch these demanding personality traits entirely, because your child may diminish himself in order to please.
+If these qualities are monitored but encouraged, these seemingly unpleasant characteristics can develop into admirable strengths like determination, assertiveness and self-confidence later in life.

+Give him the words.
 Provide new words to him in order to expand his vocabulary.
-He will spend most of his waking hours asking why?
-This can happen hundreds of times each day.
+He will spend most of his waking hours asking "why?" and this will happen hundreds of times each day.
 The constant questions and rambling conversation can be very challenging, so keep your answers simple.

 Discover his gifts.
 If you believe that your child is gifted, speak to your pediatrician who can refer you to testing specialists.
 Some 3-year-olds who are seen as particularly difficult are really just curious and bright — know the difference.
 Gifted children often thrive on enrichment activities that are geared towards their particular field of interest.

-Robert Needlman, a medical doctor and expert on the website www.drspock.com says, "While a few very laid-back and agreeable preschoolers are happy to go along with whatever his parents want, most young children want what they want, when they want it!
+Robert Needlman, a medical doctor and expert, says, "While a few very laid-back and agreeable preschoolers are happy to go along with whatever his parents want, most young children want what they want, when they want it!
 A child who is temperamentally persistent, who also feels well-loved and well listened to, might well develop an unpleasant habit of stubbornness."

 Needlman continues, "But this habit not only makes them less pleasant to be around, it also makes the children less happy.
 They spend a lot of time fussing and demanding, but aren't satisfied because what they want is the control, rather than the particular thing they are demanding.
 The answer to this is for parents to assert control in all areas, except those that they intend their young children to be able to make choices about.
 Little children can make little choices."